phseiff/singletdon/README.md

 ## How to edit the Database

-Here are some tips on how to edit your toots in your instance's database if you use a single-user instance.
+Here are some tips on how to edit your toots in your instance's database if you use a single-user instance, using self-hosted pgadmin4.

-### How to use pgadmin with your database

 I run mastodon with `docker-compose` and traefik, and I added a `PgAdmin4` container to it that connects to my database.<br/>
 I just have to access it, connect to the data base (the host name is `db`, the port is `5432`, and the username is `postgres`), log in with the login data specified in the docker compose file, and I can then modify my posts using the following query and modifying the fields in the table it gives me: